 Distributed outsourcing has a timezone benefit.
 If you are based in the US and you hire staff in the Philippines, they are 12 hours ahead of you.
 So when you sign off, they sign on.
 And when you wake up, the work has never stopped, basically.
 With distributed outsourcing and remote work-from-home teams, the benefit is even greater.
 You are not limited to just one other timezone and language, but you can build truly diverse teams that are operational around the clock.
 The more diverse your team, the less affected it will be by national holidays and the more resilient it will be for calamities like heavy weather or power outs.
 And imagine your customer support to be truly 24/7 and multilingual, without paying extra for overnight shifts and foreign speakers?

-Communication from origin is a blocking process.
-Getting a group of people together requires organisation and travel, and so does walking over to someone’s desk to ask a question.
-During this communication all other activities are blocked, until a satisfactory reply is produced.
-Distributed outsourcing no longer requires teams to travel to meet face to face, and forces them to become asynchronous of nature.
-Teams will learn not to sit around and wait for an answer, with send out a query and pick it up when the recipient had a time to reply.
+Communication from the origin is a blocking process.
+Getting a group of people together requires organization and travel, and so does walking over to someone’s desk to ask a question.
+During this communication, all other activities are blocked, until a satisfactory reply is produced.
+Distributed outsourcing no longer requires teams to travel to meet face to face and forces them to become asynchronous of nature.
+Teams will learn not to sit around and wait for an answer, with send out a query and pick it up when the recipient had time to reply.
 Combined with task tracking tools this will cause a serious boost in productivity of your team.

 Distributed outsourcing significantly increases transparency and control of your workforce.
 The conventional “social control” you have when your staff comes to the office has many shortcomings.
-People are monitored based on the time they arrive at and leave the office, how long they take for lunch, and how long they socialise at the coffee machine.
-Distributed outsourcing lacks this social control, but instead tracks everything your employees do, and makes this transparent to their team members and managers.
+People are monitored based on the time they arrive at and leave the office, how long they take for lunch, and how long they socialize at the coffee machine.
+Distributed outsourcing lacks this social control but instead tracks everything your employees do, and makes this transparent to their team members and managers.
 All work is in the cloud and accessible by everyone at all time.
-Task management is linked to time tracking software that gives everyone an insight how long has been worked on what tasks by whom, and what is left to do.
-And at the end of the week it is very easy to run reports to see what has been done, without personally asking around.
-With distributed outsourcing you truly gain control of your business.
+Task management is linked to time tracking software that gives everyone an insight on how long has been worked on, what tasks by whom, and what is left to do.
+And at the end of the week, it is very easy to run reports to see what has been done, without personally asking around.
+With distributed outsourcing, you truly gain control of your business.

-Although distributed outsourcing is becoming one of the leading mantras for smart business people worldwide and is well appreciated for its countless benefits; it is important that you setup a proper online infrastructure that guarantees data security of your proprietary business information.
+Although distributed outsourcing is becoming one of the leading mantras for smart business people worldwide and is well appreciated for its countless benefits; it is important that you set up a proper online infrastructure that guarantees the data security of your proprietary business information.